flatcar-archive/flatcar-docs/os/registry-authentication.md

 For more information about rkt credentials, see the [rkt configuration docs][rkt-config].

-Just like with the Docker config, this file can be copied to `/etc/rkt/auth.d/registry.example.io.json` on a Flatcar Linux node during system provisioning with [a Container Linux Config][cl-configs].
+Just like with the Docker config, this file can be copied to `/etc/rkt/auth.d/registry.example.io.json` on a Flatcar Container Linux node during system provisioning with [a Container Linux Config][cl-configs].

 ### Mesos